Best Investments During Low Interest Rates

 * My risk grades assume you are buying low fee, no-nonsense index trackers and that you won’t touch your investments for at least five years.
 If you dabble in VCT’s, single shares, trading or other funny investments, my risk grades would be in the C to F range.

 Why are stock market levels so high at the moment?
 Demand and my good friend TINA (There Is No Alternative).
-When interest rates fall, people feel falsely safe, look for yields and pile money into stocks.
+When interest rates fall, people look for better yields and pile money into equities.

-Also, lots of foreign money is moving into the stock markets, especially from Japan and China.
-This influx is moving the markets higher despite all the red flags of historically high debt and low company growth.
+Also, lots of foreign money is moving into the stock markets, especially from Japan, Russia and China.
+This investment influx continues to push the markets higher.

 If you are sitting on cash and are 18-50 years old, you could consider pound / dollar cost averaging into index trackers even though the markets are high.
 Cost averaging means you average your purchases over a period of time rather than buying all your funds at once.
 For example, investing £10,000 at £1,000 per month over ten months instead of buying £10,000 of index funds at one time.
 This way you buy through the market highs and the lows, averaging out your fund costs.